Celine Dion in Concert

 Celine Dion in Concert was the fifth concert tour by Canadian singer Celine Dion.
-The tour consisted of shows held between 14 August 1992 and 23 November 1993.
-It was organized to support her eleventh studio album Celine Dion (1992).
+Held between 14 August 1992 and 23 November 1993, the tour supported her second English‑language studio album, Celine Dion (1992).
+The tour included performances across the United States and Canada, beginning with her first major US touring engagement as the opening act for Michael Bolton and continuing with a series of headlining shows in Canada.
+The concert series incorporated songs from Dion's early English‑language albums, her French‑language releases, and several cover versions.

 History

-During the summer of 1992, Dion toured the United States for the very first time as the opening act for Michael Bolton on his Time, Love and Tenderness Tour.
-It began at the Hollywood Bowl in Los Angeles on 13 July 1992, and concluded at the Pavilion at Star Lake in Pittsburgh on 13 August 1992.
-In the space of one month, they performed 18 shows in the 20,000-seat arenas.
-Dion also joined Bolton for the song "Hold On, I'm Comin'".
+In the summer of 1992, Dion embarked on her first United States tour as the opening act for Michael Bolton on his Time, Love and Tenderness Tour.
+The engagement began at the Hollywood Bowl in Los Angeles on 13 July 1992 and concluded at the Pavilion at Star Lake in Pittsburgh on 13 August 1992.
+Over the course of one month, they performed 18 shows in 20,000‑seat venues.
+Dion also joined Bolton on stage for a duet performance of "Hold On, I'm Comin'".

-Between August 1992 and November 1993, Dion toured Canada.
-On 15 August 1992, in front of more than 45,000 people, she took part in a historic concert at the Parc des Îles on Saint Helen's Island to celebrate the 350th anniversary of Montreal.
-She performed duets with Aaron Neville, Peabo Bryson and The Atlanta Super Choir in a concert that was later aired on the CBC's Les beaux dimanches.
+Between August 1992 and November 1993, Dion toured extensively across Canada.
+On 15 August 1992, she performed before more than 45,000 people at a major outdoor concert held at Parc des Îles on Saint Helen's Island to celebrate the 350th anniversary of Montreal.
+She sang duets with Aaron Neville, Peabo Bryson, and the Atlanta Super Choir.
+The event was later broadcast on the CBC program Les beaux dimanches.